Having Patience – Waiting to Ambush Trading Opportunities

-Hey trader’s today’s article deals with one of the most effective weapons we have in our forex trading arsenal against the common enemies of over-trading and over-analyzing…that weapon is PATIENCE.
-This article should not be taken lightly, it contains some very important concepts that I have learned after being in the markets for many years, patience is necessary to forex trading success, in fact it is probably thee most important factor, and this article provides some insight into patience and how it can help you avoid over trading and losing your shirt in the markets…
+Bengal tiger and sambar deers, IndiaToday’s lesson should not be taken lightly, it contains some very important concepts that I have learned after trading the markets for many years.
+This article provides some insight into trading with patience and how it can help you avoid over-trading and losing your shirt (or house) in the markets…

 Now, let us move on to how you can begin implementing patience into your trading routine.
 If you have been studying price action trading for some time now, you already have an excellent trading method that will reward you many times over for being a patient trader.
 Being patient while trading with price action goes something like this: you see what looks like a decent pin bar formation but it is going against a rather strong trend, because you know that this setup has a much lower probability of working out than a pin bar setup with a strongly trending market, you sit on your hands and pass it up, don’t think anymore about it, even if it works out it does not matter because you just exercised patience, and you will be rewarded for it the more you use it.
 Now, a day or two has gone by, still no good price action setups have formed, then you notice as the New York session closes out there is a very nice fakey setup that has formed with the dominant daily trend, you enter your trading parameters and let the trade take its course.